Nonlinear perturbations from axion-gauge fields dynamics during inflation: Semi-Analytic Approximation to the Numerical Result

-where the factor before the $\times $ sign arises from taking the square the combination in the second line of the \eqref{greenIR}, while the second factor is the numerical fitting to the numerically evaluated momentum integral performed after we took all the constant terms out of the integral, and we put them in the first factor of (\ref{Pfactor}).
+where the third factor arises from taking the square of the combination in the second line of the \eqref{greenIR}, while the last factor is the numerical fitting to the numerically evaluated momentum integral.

 Combining the expression above with $ g^2 \, \epsilon_{B} = \frac{g^4 \, Q^4}{H^4} \, \frac{H^2}{M_p^2} = m_Q^4 \, \frac{H^2}{M_p^2}$, we have

 where we note that the explicit dependence on $\Lambda$ and $g^2$ has dropped.